 Japanese women in traditional kimonos

-After breakfast, we'll take a train to Nara, Japan’s ancient capital.
-Our main stop is at Todaiji Temple, a UNESCO World Heritage site home to the Great Buddha (Daibutsu), one of the largest bronze Buddha statues in the world, housed inside the massive Daibutsuden (Great Buddha Hall)—one of the largest wooden buildings ever built.
-Surrounding the temple is Nara Park, where hundreds of deer roam freely, bowing to visitors in exchange for treats.
-Guests can choose to return to Kyto with Barry in the early afternoon, or choose to explore more of Nara before making their way back on their own.
+Today we’ll take a train to Nara, Japan’s ancient capital.
+We’ll visit Todaiji Temple, a UNESCO site home to the massive bronze Great Buddha inside the impressive Daibutsuden hall.
+Surrounding the temple is Nara Park, where deer roam freely, bowing to visitors in exchange for treats.
+In the early afternoon, guests can return to Kyoto with Barry or stay to explore more of Nara before heading back on their own.

 DAY 11 (Wed Oct 28) Hiroshima Day Trip (B,D)